josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 <code-example header="src/app/auth/auth.guard.ts (v2)" path="router/src/app/auth/auth.guard.2.ts"></code-example>

 Notice that you inject the `AuthService` and the `Router` in the constructor.
-You haven't provided the `AuthService` yet but it's good to know that you can inject helpful services into routing guards.
+You have not provided the `AuthService` yet but it is good to know that you can inject helpful services into routing guards.

 This guard returns a synchronous boolean result.
 If the user is logged in, it returns true and the navigation continues.

 The `ActivatedRouteSnapshot` contains the *future* route that will be activated and the `RouterStateSnapshot` contains the *future* `RouterState` of the application, should you pass through the guard check.

-If the user is not logged in, you store the attempted URL the user came from using the `RouterStateSnapshot.url` and tell the router to redirect to a login page &mdash;a page you haven't created yet.
+If the user is not logged in, you store the attempted URL the user came from using the `RouterStateSnapshot.url` and tell the router to redirect to a login page &mdash;a page you have not created yet.
 Returning a `UrlTree` tells the `Router` to cancel the current navigation and schedule a new one to redirect the user.

 <a id="add-login-component"></a>